Public Speaking at an Overview and Scrutiny Committee

 Those members of the public who are successful in registering to speak will be advised on the working day before the meeting.
 Further details on how the public speaking process operates can be found in the overview and scrutiny public speaking protocol.

-If you have any questions concerning public speaking at a meeting of one of the Council's Overview and Scrutiny Committees please contact a member of the Democratic Support team on the telephone and e-mail address below for further details.
+If you have any questions concerning public speaking at a meeting of one of the Council's Overview and Scrutiny Committees please contact a member of the Democratic Services team on the telephone and e-mail address below for further details.

 Submit a Public Speaking request »